NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 ### Downloading Data as CSV file

 CEEDS provides the option to download a subset of the ReSOW data.
 This is useful if users wish to have data for a certain area and would like to do some analysis or statistics etc. Not all data layers are download-able, if they are then they will have a download icon on their enable/disable switch.
-At the moment only one layer can be downloaded at a time.
-So ensuring the data layer they want to download is enabled and all others are disabled, the following steps are required.
+Steps to download data:

 1. Pan to area of interest
+2. Enable all the layers user wishes to download
-2. Click draw polygon button in bottom right
+3. Click draw polygon button in bottom right
-3. Left click around area of interest ensuring all features are within
+4. Left click around area of interest ensuring all features are within
-4. Double click to complete polygon
+5. Double click to complete polygon
-5. Open download sub menu
+6. Open download sub menu
-6. Check the number of features to download is as expected
 7. Click Download

-The web browser will download a CSV of the data subset and save it in the default location (usually user downloads directory).
+The web browser will download a CSV of the data subset for each enabled layer and save it in the default location (usually user downloads directory).
 This can be easily opened in Excel or similar.
-If there is more than one downloadable layer selected then the features inside the polygon for each layer will be downloaded as seperate CSV files.

 <div align="center">
 <img src="assets/polygon.png" alt="Example of a polygon">